Jebsen & Jessen: History

 Part of a global family enterprise that dates back to a trading partnership formed in Hong Kong in 1895.
-Jebsen & Jessen Group was formally incorporated in 1963 with operations in Singapore and Malaysia, and subsequently set up offices throughout South East Asia.
-By 1971 the company had more than 600 employees and was trading pharmaceuticals, engineering, photographic products, construction equipment and home appliances.
+Jebsen & Jessen Group was formally incorporated in 1963 with operations in Singapore and Malaysia and subsequently set up offices throughout Southeast Asia.
+By 1971, the company had more than 600 employees and was trading pharmaceuticals, engineering, photographic products, construction equipment, and home appliances.

-In the early 1970s the company acquired agencies for luxury watch brands, and also formed an agreement with Demag AG and set up mechanical handling engineering in 1972, trading and manufacturing hoists and cranes.
-In 1976 the company established Jebsen & Jessen Packaging.
+In the early 1970s, the company acquired agencies for luxury watch brands, formed an agreement with Demag AG, and set up mechanical handling engineering in 1972, trading and manufacturing hoists and cranes.
+In 1976, the company established Jebsen & Jessen Packaging.

-In 1982 the group holding company Jebsen & Jessen (SEA) Pte Ltd was set up, its three departments included Engineering, Manufacturing and Trade & Industry.
-In 1986 MHE-Demag became a 50/50 joint venture between Jebsen & Jessen (SEA) and Demag.
-By the 25th anniversary in 1988, the Group had over 30 subsidiaries and employed 1,000 people.
+In 1982, the group holding company Jebsen & Jessen (SEA) Pte Ltd was set up; its three departments included engineering, manufacturing, and trade and industry.
+In 1986, MHE-Demag became a 50:50 joint venture between Jebsen & Jessen (SEA) and Demag.
+By its 25th anniversary in 1988, the group had over 30 subsidiaries and employed 1,000 people.

-On March 1, 1992, JJ-Lurgi was formed as a 50/50 joint venture between Jebsen & Jessen (SEA) and Lurgi AG.
-Current Chairman Heinrich Jessen joined the company as environment, health and safety manager in 1995.
+On March 1, 1992, JJ-Lurgi was formed as a 50:50 joint venture between Jebsen & Jessen (SEA) and Lurgi AG.
+Current Chairman Heinrich Jessen joined the company as an environment, health, and safety manager in 1995.

-In 2004 the group began a 50/50 joint venture with German Lapp Kable, forming JJ-Lapp Cable.
+In 2004, the group began a 50:50 joint venture with German Lapp Kabel, forming JJ-Lapp Cable.
 The group obtained ISO 14001 and OHSAS certifications across its 40 subsidiaries in 2004.

-In 2010, expanded regional reach by opening an office in Cambodia. and in July 2011, it entered Myanmar with a 50/50 joint venture with family-owned Serge Pun & Associates Group (SPA Group), forming JJ-Pun (S) Pte Ltd.
+In 2010, the group expanded their regional reach by opening an office in Cambodia. and in July 2011, it entered Myanmar with a 50:50 joint venture with family-owned Serge Pun & Associates Group (SPA Group), forming JJ-Pun (S) Pte Ltd.

-The group announced its acquisition of Halcyon Offshore, a leading offshore and marine services company on May 28, 2012.
+The group announced its acquisition of Halcyon Offshore, a leading offshore and marine services company, on May 28, 2012.

 In March 2014, Jebsen & Jessen Ingredients made the move into manufacturing malted ingredients, signing a 50:50 joint venture agreement with UK firm Muntons.